French Language Labs: Everything You Need to Know to Master Pronunciation

 Reading aloud to an audience.
 Record yourself reading short texts or poems.
 Get feedback from a local college professor, a high school French teacher, a private tutor or even a remote native speaker.
 Need to find an audience?
 Try the Mixxer or Conversation Exchange.

 Magic mirror!
 Learn “the look” of correct pronunciation.
 If there are some sounds you just can’t seem to master through listening alone, open your eyes!
-French videos—like those found in abundance on FluentU—are a perfect way to see what your ears may be missing.
+French videos are a perfect way to see what your ears may be missing.

 Watch closely a few times to see how the target sounds are produced, then repeat.
 Use a mirror to help yourself be more conscious of your mouth position.